kommanderapp/kmd-uwp/README.md

 # kmd-uwp
-kommander is next generation uwp file manager with focus on usability
+kommander is next generation uwp file manager with focus on usability.
+It will *probably* change the way you work with your files.

-It is in active development.
+Project is in active development now.

-Release date is: November - 30 - 2017
+Release Date: **11/30/2017**

 ## Features Implemented